albertincx/route.cab/index.md

-## Shared regulat trips with Route.Cab
+## Shared regular trips with Route.Cab

 ### The Problem!
 Traffic congestion is a very big problem for everyone!